-SPC's website, which was updated in the beginning of 2020, is continually expanding to enhance our ability to disseminate information and collect public input efficiently.
+SPC's website is continually expanding to enhance our ability to disseminate information and collect public input efficiently.
 The public can review documents and utilize direct links to submit input.
 For non-native English speakers, illustrative graphics and information on obtaining translated documents and interpretation services are available.
 SPC also uses social media channels such as Facebook, Twitter, LinkedIn, Instagram, and YouTube to reach a wider audience.
-SPC has also curated a social media toolkit for the tencounties and the City of Pittsburgh that they can use to promote the PPP meetings.
+SPC has also curated a social media toolkit for the ten-counties and the City of Pittsburgh that they can use to promote the PPP meetings.